munirrani/blog/_pages/about.md

 ### Featured Talks

 [1.
 Blockchain 101 - YouTube](https://youtu.be/KrPjY0yo-3o)
-Became a guest in a podcast discussing about the technicalities of blockchain and cryptocurrency, as well as addressing common public inquiries about of it.
+Became a guest in a podcast discussing about the technicalities of blockchain and cryptocurrency, as well as addressing common public inquiries about it.

 [<img src="https://img.youtube.com/vi/KrPjY0yo-3o/0.jpg" alt="Blockchain 101" width="400"/>](https://youtu.be/KrPjY0yo-3o)

 [2.
 Students in Web3 - 3six9 Twitter Spaces](https://twitter.com/i/spaces/1MnxnpZnljEGO)
-In this Twtiter Spaces, perspective of Web3 as a student are shared in terms of learning resources and how to get involved in this field.
+In this Twtiter Spaces, perspective of Web3 as a student are shared in terms of learning resources and how to get involved in this emerging field.

 [<img src="https://pbs.twimg.com/media/Ft_J8gAaEAAnDfe?format=jpg&name=medium" alt="Students in Web3 - 3six9 Twitter Spaces" width="400"/>](https://twitter.com/i/spaces/1MnxnpZnljEGO)